Measure B & Measure BB and VRF Funding (including Pavement Maintenance Projects)

 Slurry seal is a thin coating of a cold mixture consisting of asphalt, oil, water, and rock that seals and protects the pavement from the damaging effects of the sun’s ultraviolet light and rain water runoff.
 Applying a slurry seal is comparable to the repainting of a house to protect its exterior surface.
 This preventative maintenance process is a cost-effective measure to prolong the life of City streets and maximize the value of previous investments.

-The 2013 project includes slurry resurfacing and pavement overlay projects, integral parts of the City’s Pavement Management Program.
-This project is partially funded by Measure B and the VRF program.
+The 2016 project includes slurry resurfacing and pavement overlay projects, integral parts of the City’s Pavement Management Program.
+This project is anticipated to begin mid-July, with completion in September, and is partially funded by Measure B & Measure BB and the VRF program.

-For further information on Measure B and VRF projects, please visit the Alameda CTC website.
+For further information on Measure B & Measure BB and VRF projects, please visit the Alameda CTC website.